parthasdey2304/text-to-speech-converter/README.md

 # Text to Speech Converter using Google's Text to Speech API
 **This is a Python program that takes a text file as input and converts it to speech using the Google Text to Speech API.
 This program is designed to work only on Linux systems and requires Python version 3.10 or above, as well as the gtts and vlc packages.**

+# Upcoming features
+Some of the upcoming features include:
++ Improved UI design
++ Moving to Kivy for better GUI
++ Subtitle Generation
++ Speech quality control

 ## Prerequisites